Mount Hermon Cemetery

-Mount Hermon Cemetery is a garden (or rural) cemetery and National Historic Site of Canada.
+Mount Hermon Cemetery (Cimetière du Mont Hermon) is a garden (or rural) cemetery and National Historic Site of Canada.
 It is located in the Sillery district (quartier) of the Sainte-Foy–Sillery–Cap-Rouge borough (arrondissement) of Quebec City, Quebec, Canada.
 The cemetery was designated a National Historic Site of Canada in 2007.

 The impetus for the creation of the 26 acre cemetery was the need for the provision of a Protestant burying ground for Quebec City's primarily English language speaking, Protestant community, in the mid–1800s.

 The cemetery is located at the corner of Saint-Louis Road (chemin Saint-Louis) and côte de Sillery (formerly côte de l'Église), on 109010 m2 of land overlooking the Saint Lawrence River, in the southeastern direction.

 More than people are buried at Mount Hermon Cemetery.
 This cemetery draws distinction as being the first garden cemetery (cimetière-jardin) established in Canada.
 Mount Hermon Cemetery, and other garden cemeteries formed in North America, took inspiration from cimetière du Père-Lachaise of Paris.

 A memorial was dedicated to the victims of the sinking of the shipwrecked Empress of Ireland, in 1914, and other memorials were erected at later dates on the cemetery's grounds.
 The major loss of lives aboard the shipwrecked Empress of Ireland had significant impact upon Mount Hermon Cemetery, along with its neighboring cemetery on chemin Saint-Louis: Saint-Patrick's Cemetery, which also relocated from the city of Quebec, in 1879.
 Both of the cemeteries took on responsibility for a significant number of the ship's passengers whom perished aboard or at sea.

 Separately, on the Mount Hermon Cemetery grounds is the Treggett Bell, which was presented in gratitude to the Treggett family, who had members from four different generations of its family serve as Mount Hermon Cemetery's Superintendents, encompassing the years 1865–2014.

 In addition, the cemetery contains sections dedicated for individuals of Greek (section de la communauté grecque orthodoxe), Chinese (section de la communauté chinoise), and Cambodian (lots des cambodgiens) descent.

 The main entrance is accessed at 1801 Saint-Louis Road, at the northern end of the cemetery.
 There is a pedestrian entrance located at the southwestern portion of the cemetery, accessed at the northern terminus of avenue des Voiliers, one-block east of côte de Sillery.
 The cemetery grounds contained both paved and gravel roads but has been entirely paved in 2023 with the exception of one dirt road at the bottom leading to the Québec Promontory.